What is an SEM Campaign?

 Advertising on partnered websites means advertising on Google’s Display Network of websites.

-Display Network advertising is great for building brand awareness.
+Display Network advertising is a great tool to build brand awareness.
 But it usually isn’t as useful for driving sales and conversions.

 On the other hand, placing your ads directly in the search results is a great way to drive more sales and conversions.
 This usually comes in the form of pay-per-click (PPC) advertising.